 Coral Dips Used to Kill Aiptasia - Unfortunately, there are no dips that can kill aiptasia.
 Aiptasia is a type of anemone invertebrate.
 Any dip that claims to be able to kill aiptasia would also kill any other corals or invertebrates that are on the rock.

-Killing Aiptasia Using Kalkwasser - I have used this method many times successfully, I have also dose kalkwasser in my tank many time so I felt fairly confident using it.
-It is super simple but there are several things you have to take into consideration.
+Killing Aiptasia Using Kalkwasser - I have used this method many times successfully, I have also dose kalkwasser in my tank many time, so I felt reasonably confident using it.
+It is super simple, but there are several things you have to take into consideration.
 First, you need to make the Kalkwasser slurry just mix a small amount of Kalkwasser with RO/DI water.
 The idea here is that you need to be able to suck it up into a plastic syringe, make it as think as you can while still being able to get it into the syringe.
-It's not an exact science the thicker the better.
+It's not an exact science, the thicker, the better.

 What you want to do is inject some of the slurry directly into the Aiptasia mouth.
 Make sure you are in a position where you can get to it, you want to get as close as you can to the mouth, but make sure not to touch the tentacles.
 If you do accidentally touch the tentacles, the Aiptasia will retract and cover its mouth to protect themselves.
 When the slurry comes in contact with the Aiptasia, it will instantly start to burn its tissue.

-Injecting the slurry into their mouth is important, it seems to be the only way to really kill them and also if their mouth is full of the Kalkwasser slurry it's hard for it to start spitting millions of gametes out of its mouth.
+Injecting the slurry into their mouth is essential.
+It seems to be the only way to kill them, and also, if their mouth is full of the Kalkwasser slurry, it's hard for it to start spitting millions of gametes out of its mouth.

 You would think that the dumping the slurry all over the Aiptasia pedestal would kill them but it won't, once they come into contact with anything they will shrivel up into a crack or pore in the rock.
-It will burn the tentacles but it will come back with just short and stubby tentacles that will return to normal in just a few days.
+It will burn the tentacles, but it will come back with just short and stubby tentacles that will return to normal in only a few days.

-If you are lined up with the mouth, feel free to give is a healthy serving of the Kalkwasser slurry but keep in mind any nearby corals.
-If this slurry land on one of the other corals it will hurt the coral or even kill it.
-If you miss and the Aiptasia mouth and it comes back it will normally burn its tentacles and come back with short stubby tentacles make it harder for them to protect their mouth so go in for around two and if needed around three.
-After they retract it could take a few days before they pop back up.
+If you are lined up with the mouth, feel free to give is a healthy serving of the Kalkwasser slurry, but keep in mind any nearby corals.
+If this slurry land on one of the other corals, it will hurt the coral or even kill it.
+If you miss and the Aiptasia mouth and it comes back, it will generally burn its tentacles and come back with short stubby tentacles make it harder for them to protect their mouth, so go in for around two and if needed around three.
+After they retract, it could take a few days before they pop back up.

-The solution is already mixed you only have to shake it up and inject it into the Aiptasia mouth, you can pick some up on Amazon for about $15 see the current price here.
+The solution is already mixed.
+You only have to shake it up and inject it into the Aiptasia mouth.
+You can pick some up on Amazon for about $15 to see the current price here.

-Killing Aiptasia Using Lemon Juice - Well if the world gives you lemons, kill some Aiptasia.
+Killing Aiptasia Using Lemon Juice - Well, if the world gives you lemons, kill some Aiptasia.
 Yeah, that's right, only you will want to use lemon instead you want to use lemon juice.
-I have never used this method but there are several people who claim it works and the small amount of lemon juice is reef safe.
+I have never used this method, but several people claim it works, and the small amount of lemon juice is reef safe.